unni-krishnan-95/copy/_posts/2016-09-21-over-the-wire-natas2.md

 ?>
 ```

 Okay... file upload.
 The first thing that I can think of, off the top of my head is an [Unrestricted File Upload](https://www.owasp.org/index.php/Unrestricted_File_Upload).
-So let's go ahead and text for this vulnerability.
+So let's go ahead and test for this vulnerability.
 We can begin by creating a simple PHP Shell that will echo back the contents of __/etc/natas_webpass/natas13__.

 ```php
 <?